ALPHAVIO/WordNook/README.md

   ```
 <br/>

-* Testing : Run this command on your terminal/ bash to start the Mongo server on port 27017(default).
+* Testing: Run this command on your terminal/ bash to start the Mongo server on port 27017(default).
 ```
 mongod
 ```